How to Plant, Grow and Care For Peperomia Hope

 This beautiful plant loves regular watering but also hates waterlogging.

-This plant likes to be watered often – especially in warmer weather – but hates being waterlogged.
-In the spring and summer, water every couple of days, but test the soil to make sure it’s not too wet already.
+This plant likes frequent watering, especially in warmer weather, but hates being waterlogged.
+In spring and summer, water every couple of days, but test the soil to make sure it’s not too wet already.

-The top inch of soil should be dry before watering again.
-This also depends on the type of soil you planted in and the position in the home (in a warmer area or a colder area).
+The top inch of soil should dry out before you water again.
+This also depends on the type of soil you planted in and the position in the home, whether in a warmer or colder area.

-In winter reduce watering to once every week or two, again depending on the conditions.
-Make sure the soil has plenty of drainages to allow the water to pass through quickly and never leave the pots to stand in water.
-Rather underwater as the succulent leaves can store a bit of moisture, than overwater which will quickly kill the plant off.
+In winter, reduce watering to once every week or two, again depending on the conditions.
+Make sure the soil has plenty of drainage to allow water to pass through quickly, and never leave the pots standing in water.
+It’s better to underwater, since the succulent leaves can store a bit of moisture, than to overwater, which will quickly kill the plant.

 Soil